 6. How Many Teaching and Childcare Jobs Are Available?

 The future continues to look pretty good for educators and childcare professionals in America.
-In fact, projections indicate that, between 2014 and 2024, the number of job openings within these fields could total:***
+In fact, projections from the Occupational Outlook Handbook indicate that, between 2016 and 2026, the number of job openings within these fields could total:

 Start Reshaping Your Own Future

 Education and child development are more than just fascinating career areas.
 They're also great areas of opportunity for anyone who wants to make a genuine and positive difference in the world.
 So follow your heart.
-By entering your zip code in the school finder below, you'll be able to discover nearby programs that can help you get your training underway!
+By entering your zip code in the school finder at the top of the page, you'll be able to discover nearby programs that can help you get your training underway!